wcout/fltk-gif-animation/README.md

   - `copy()` has also been implemented now.
 See usage with test program `animgifimage-resize`.
 Scaling large GIF's can be pretty slow though...

+*Update 2016/12/03:*

+  Finished *all* tasks.
+Solution 2 is complete now.

 ## Test

 You can test the different solutions with the test programs in each folder.